 |15.||Panasonic LX7||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |16.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the 200D offers wifi support, while the FZ200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Panasonic FZ200?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.